privacy-scaling-explorations/maci/docs/elgamal-api.md

 - `--poll-id`, `-pi`: ID of the Poll.
 - `--privkey`, `-sk`: Coordinator's serialized MACI private key.
 - `--from-block`, `-fb`: The block number to start listening from.
-- `--batch-size`, `-bs`: The capacity of the subroot of the deactivated keys tree to be merged.
+- `--batch-size`, `-bs`: The size of the batch of messages to be sent for processing.
 Default: 1.

 #### Response